lucasvaltl/imrsv.data-documentation/Content.md

 #### FlatTable Class
 The FlatTable is the main data storage facility in this application.
 It acts as an in-memory flat table data structure consisting of individual data columns.
 It is not only used to persistently store the data loaded into this application, but also temporarily generated groupings created by the `GroupBy`function.
-Further, it acts as the input to the plottinf function which uses the value in each cell to creat a data point.
+Further, it acts as the input to the plotting function which uses the value in each cell to create a data point.

 **Attributes:**